rust-marker/marker/rfc/0000-lock-file.md

 cargo marker --no-marker-lock --config "lints.marker_lints = '0.4.0'"
 ```

-Assuming they have no `Marker.toml` yet this will run linting with `marker_lints` for them in an `ephemeral` buildspace and no new files will appear in their version control, and they won't be required to write any config file themselves.
+Assuming they have no `Marker.toml` yet this will run linting with `marker_lints` for them in an `temp` buildspace and no new files will appear in their version control, and they won't be required to write any config file themselves.

 ### Selecting specific lint crates on CI